From field to forest and stream to sky, capture the harmony and beauty of the natural world with just some paper, flowers, leaves, and twigs.

 - Contemplative art reflecting love, inner strength, and positive energy.

 With her uniquely imaginative artistic vision, Vicki takes you deeper into her world by sharing her process, her sustainable approach to art, and anecdotes about what inspired her to create.
-Let yourself get lost in the magic of The Power of Flowers.
+Let yourself get lost in The Power of Flowers.

 Vicki Rawlins is an artist living and creating between the lush woods of Door County, Wisconsin, and the seaside town of La Jolla, California.
 Both terrains provide equally beautiful, but vastly different foliage for her artwork made from 100% Mother Nature.
 With this artform, her paints are twigs and petals, and her paintbrush is a pair of tweezers and scissors.
 Throughout her 50+ years as an artist, Vicki has explored many mediums, including oil and watercolor painting.
 It was only 7 years ago that she began borrowing from the earth to create detailed botanical pieces.